-The fact that a regular, unknowing student would not address their non-athlete status with their academic counselor during course registration is highly implausible.
+The fact that a regular, unknowing student would not address their non-athlete status with their academic counselor during course registration, and instead ask the parent whether she needed to respond to the academic counselor is highly implausible.

 2. SAT/ACT Scheme Students May Not Have Known But May Still Be Culpable:

-Singer explained that a necessary prerequisite for the SAT/ACT cheating scheme was qualifying the student for extra time on the exams.
-To do this, students without legitimate learning disabilities needed to fake it for a psychiatrist evaluation.
-Then, they would request to take the exam at one of two testing locations that were rigged.
+Singer explained that a necessary prerequisite for the SAT/ACT cheating scheme was qualifying every participating student for extra time on the exams.
+Therefore, students without legitimate learning disabilities needed to fake disabilities for a psychiatrist evaluation.
+Then, the student's family would specially request to take the exam at one of two testing locations that were rigged.

-Even if a student genuinely did not know that his or her parents had paid a bribe to rig a specific ACT/SAT sitting, participation in the scheme to fraudulently obtain extra time is still enough to invoke expulsion.
-There are many resources on the internet that teach students how to fake ADHD symptoms while being momentarily examined by a psychiatrist.
+Even if a non-disabled student genuinely did not know that his or her parents had paid a bribe to rig a specific ACT/SAT sitting, participation in the scheme to fraudulently obtain extra time is still enough to invoke expulsion.
+There are many resources on the internet that teach students how to fake ADHD symptoms during momentarily examination by a psychiatrist.
 Unfortunately for them, more thorough examinations than the ones required for SAT/ACT extra time qualification do exist.

-Under greater scrutiny, ADHD frauds can be detected through many objective patterns of abnormality and measures of impairment that would be evident for the better part of a student's life.
+Under greater scrutiny, ADHD frauds can be retroactively indicated by objective GPA trends and patterns that signify impairment.
 One such abnormality warranting further investigation would be a student who lacked a 504 plan prior to qualifying for extra SAT/ACT time and also had no upward GPA trend once medication was started.
-The more out of sync the signs in the student's historical record, the higher chance that he or she was fraudulently diagnosed.
+The more out of sync the signs in the student's historical record are, the higher chance that he or she was fraudulently diagnosed.

 Additionally, Singer never marketed himself as a specialist for students with special needs.
-So, it's statistical certainty that most of his SAT/ACT cheating scheme clients did not have learning disabilities.
+So, it's statistical certainty that many of his participants in the SAT/ACT cheating scheme did not have legitimate learning disabilities.

 "In or about the summer of 2017, Huffman and Singer exchanged multiple e- mails about how to obtain 100 percent extra time on the SAT for her daughters.